 Most of us find it very difficult to envision the future.
 And we feel the pain of loss much more acutely than the pleasure of a similar gain.
 That’s why, when things suddenly turn bleak in the stock market, many people get scared and sell.

 Here’s the problem with that.
 If fear drives you out of the market, fear will tend to keep you out of the market through much of the recovery that follows.

-Fear drove many people out.
-Fear of missing out is drawing many people back in.
+Fear drives many people out.
+Fear of missing out draws many people back in.